Rigorous derivation of population cross-diffusion systems from moderately interacting particle systems

 The aim of this paper is to derive the population cross-diffusion system of Shigesada, Kawasaki, and Teramoto \cite{SKT79} from a stochastic, moderately interacting particle system in a mean-field-type limit.
 More precisely, we derive the system of equations

-where $i=1,\ldots,n$ is the species index, $u=(u_1,\ldots,u_n)$ is the vector of population densities, and $U_i=U_i(x)$ are given environmental potentials.
+where $i=1,\ldots,n$ is the species index, $d\ge 1$ the space dimension, $u=(u_1,\ldots,u_n)$ is the vector of population densities, and $U_i=U_i(x)$ are given environmental potentials.
 The parameters $\sigma_i>0$ are the constant diffusion coefficients in the stochastic system, and $a_{ij}\ge 0$ are limiting values of the interaction potentials.
 In the linear case $f(s)=s$, we obtain the population model in \cite{SKT79}.
-System \eqref{1.skt} with nonlinear functions $f$ have also been studied in the literature; see, e.g., \cite{CDJ18,DLMT15,LeMo17}.
+System \eqref{1.skt} with nonlinear functions $f$ have also been studied in the mathematical literature; see, e.g., \cite{CDJ18,DLMT15,LeMo17}.
+Such systems can be formally derived from random walks on a lattice, where the nonlinearity originates from the transition rates in the random-walk model \cite[Appendix A]{ZaJu17}.
+Assuming that the transition rates depend in a nonlinear way on the densities leads to equations similar to \eqref{1.skt}.
 We assume that $f$ is smooth but possibly {\em not} globally Lipschitz continuous (including power functions).
 Our results are valid for functions $f_i$ depending on the species type, but we choose the same function for all species to simplify the presentation.

 This paper extends the many-particle limit of \cite{CDJ19} leading to the cross-diffusion system

 which differs from \eqref{1.skt} by the drift term, the nonlinear function $f$, and the diffusion term $\diver\sum_{j=1}^n a_{ij}u_j\na u_i$.
 System \eqref{1.cdj} is the mean-field limit of the particle system for $N$ individuals